singhalkirtika/Grid-problem-using-RL/README.md

 is r(s)= -0.04.
 And the reward for moving to terminal states is +1 and -1 respectively.
 Find the value function corresponding to the optimal policy using value iteration

+4X3 grid with red color grid position representing -1 reward.
+Grid position 0 is the starting state and 11 is the goal stte with reward +1
 ![](grid.jpg)

+### Approach
+First calculate the value for each action from the current state by using the value function and take the action which gives the maximum value (Bellman equation).
+This becomes our optimal action for that iteration in that state.
+In each iteration we check whether the previous iteration values of the states are equal to the corresponding current iteration value, if yes, then we stop, else iterate again.